 Smoker attachments can come in different shapes and sizes.
 They’re usually made out of high-quality stainless steel.

 They’re the perfect way to get some extra smoke when using your grill.
-It’s worth noting that they work on gas, electric, and charcoal grills so there are no limits to them.
+It’s worth noting that they work on gas, electric, and charcoal grills like these so there are no limits to them.

 They’re basically hollow cylinders (in the case of the tubes) and have several small holes drilled into them which makes them look like a very thick tube burner on a gas grill.